SoftUni-Internal/interactive-content/EN/02-Generics/03-Generic-Methods.md

 # Generic Methods

-TODO: Add a video or remove this section.

 Generic methods are those methods that are written with a **single method declaration** and can be called with **arguments of different types**.

 The **compiler will ensure the correctness** of whichever type is used.